 Most people think any attorney can satisfactorily handle their auto accident claim.
 While many “soft tissue” claims, with clear facts, do not require specialization, in reality, automobile accident cases often involve something less than clear-cut facts.
-Were their impartial eyewitnesses?
+Were there impartial eyewitnesses?
 Is there physical evidence that can only be evaluated by expert accident reconstruction?
 Were the injuries complex and significant, requiring retention of experts to analyze future disability and lost income?
 Were there special vehicles involved, that require an analysis of trucking regulations or regulations that pertain to buses or “common carriers”?
-Was there a death, if so, other special experts and laws may apply.
+Was there a death?
+If so, other special experts and laws may apply.

 What You Should Do after a Car Accident

 - Stay At the Scene – Never leave the accident scene until it is appropriate to do so.
 You can face serious criminal penalties for leaving the scene of an accident.

 - Check on All Drivers and Passengers – Before assessing property damage, make sure everyone involved in the accident is OK.
 Get medical attention for anyone who needs it.

 - Call the Police – If there is any reasonable chance of physical injury or if there is significant property damage, call the police.
 When they arrive, ask that a police report be filed and note the name and badge numbers of all responding officers.

 - Exchange Information – Get the names, phone numbers, addresses, driver’s license numbers, license plate numbers, and basic insurance information from all drivers involved, as well as passengers.